Interest-Only Mortgage CalculatorCASAPLORERTrusted & Transparent

 What Is an Interest-Only Mortgage?

 An interest-only mortgage is a special type of mortgage where a borrower pays only interest on the loan principal for the first few years before it starts amortizing.
 An only-interest payment period usually lasts for 5 - 10 years.
 After that, the mortgage starts to amortize the same way as a conventional mortgage.
 The maximum mortgage term for these loans is 30 years.
 For example, if a borrower gets an interest-only mortgage for 30 years with an interest-only period of 10 years, the borrower pays only interest for the first 10 years and then pays off the whole principal for 20 years.
+An interest-only mortgage is not common among home loans, but many small construction and commercial real estate projects may have an interest-only component to their loans.
+You can use the commercial mortgage calculator to estimate your loan with interest-only payments.

 Our calculator allows you to estimate the amortization of interest-only mortgage based on the loan term, interest-only term, loan value, and interest rate.
 The main difference between an interest-only mortgage calculator and a conventional mortgage amortization calculator is the fact that the borrower pays off only interest for some time before starting to pay off the principal.
 In this case, the borrower has lower monthly payments at the beginning that come at a cost of larger payments later in the lifetime of the mortgage.
 As a rule of thumb, an interest-only mortgage is more expensive than a regular mortgage because an interest-only mortgage principal earns interest but is not amortized for some time.